mayo589/pv207/README.md

 # PV207 HOW-TO

-This readme should explain how to BPM Suite  this, repository and projects inside.
+This readme should explain how to BPM Suite, this repository and projects inside.
 If anything is unclear feel free to contact me @ 418132@mail.muni.cz

 ### Installation